Check out v4 of the Fauna CLI

 Method Description

-Gets the first Database collection document that matches a provided predicate.
+Get the first child database document that matches a provided predicate.

-Gets a Set of Database collection documents that match a provided predicate.
+Get a Set of child databases that match a provided predicate.

 Instance methods

-You can use the following instance methods to mange specific Database documents in FQL.
+You can use the following instance methods to manage specific Database documents in FQL.

 Method Description